nyakowint/vc-premid/README.md

 - Build Vencord with `pnpm build`
 - Fully restart Discord (Settings > Vencord > Restart Client)

-> [!WARNING]
+> [!IMPORTANT]
 > 1. Only the PreMiD browser extension is supported.
 Offshoots/forks are not guaranteed to work if they function too differently.
-> Installing extra dependencies not included in upstream Vencord may cause a merge conflict in the future.
+> 2. Installing extra dependencies not included in upstream Vencord may cause a merge conflict in the future.
 Since this is your local installation, it is your responsibility to resolve it.
 There is no way around this (other than this plugin/socketio being added into upstream)